downtocode/glauss/README.md

 Possible applications
 ---------------------
-Can be modified into a PONG clone in less than 10 minutes.
+Can be modified into a Space Invaders clone in less than 10 minutes.
+~~Can be modified into a PONG clone in less than 10 minutes.~~